Digital Twin-Based Cooling System Optimization for Data Center: Methodology

 The baseline pump power exponent is $n = 3$, corresponding to the theoretical cubic law ($P \propto N^3$, $Q \propto N$, hence $P \propto Q^3$) for variable-speed operation against a purely quadratic system curve \citep{ASHRAE2020}.
 In practice, the exponent may deviate from 3 due to residual static head, valve characteristics, and motor efficiency variations.
 The sensitivity of the optimization results to the pump exponent is examined in Section~\ref{s:results} for $n \in \{2.0, 2.5, 3.0\}$.

 The nominal pump power $P_{\mathrm{pump,nom}}$ is calibrated from the Frontier dataset by matching the measured total accessory power at the reference operating point.
-At the Frontier facility, the HTW pumps currently operate at fixed-speed setpoints: approximately 200~kg/s during the winter months (November through April) and 350--400~kg/s during the summer months (May through October).
+At the Frontier facility, the HTW pumps currently operate at fixed-speed setpoints: approximately 200~kg/s during the winter months (November through April) and 350 - 400~kg/s during the summer months (May through October).
 This step-like operating pattern, rather than a continuous modulation proportional to thermal demand, represents the primary source of energy waste that the proposed optimization addresses.
+In the updated digital twin, each of the three active subloop pumps is modeled independently, with per-pump nominal power scaled by the subloop flow fraction.
+The total pump power is the sum across all three active pumps: $P_{\mathrm{pump}} = \sum_{k=1}^{3} P_{\mathrm{pump},k}(\dot{m}_k)$, where $\dot{m}_k = f_k \cdot \dot{m}$ is the flow through subloop $k$.

-\subsubsection{\emph{Cooling tower model}}
+\subsubsection{Cooling tower model}

 The mechanical-draft cooling towers reject heat from the CTW loop to the atmosphere.
 The cooling tower outlet temperature is modeled using a fixed-approach formulation:

 where $T_{\mathrm{wb}}$ is the ambient wet-bulb temperature and $\Delta T_{\mathrm{app}}$ is the approach temperature, which is the minimum temperature difference between the cooled water leaving the tower and the ambient wet-bulb.
 A nominal approach of 4$^\circ$C is used, consistent with values reported for large-scale data center cooling installations \citep{ASHRAE2020}.